Bridged Semantic Alignment for Zero-shot 3D Medical Image Diagnosis: Results and Analysis

 As shown in Table~\ref{tab:comparison}, our method achieves the highest evaluation metrics among all tested methods on both the CT-RATE and RAD-ChestCT datasets.
 Compared to supervised learning and fine-tuning methods, our approach demonstrates clear advantages, attributed to the proposed \algname framework for vision-language semantic alignment.
 While fVLM introduces fine-grained anatomy-level alignment to improve vision-language tasks, it overlooks the modality gap inherent in the CLIP embedding space, which limits its ability to fully align image and text features.
-In contrast, our BrgSA framework effectively narrows this gap by combining the semantic summarization module, which simplifies textual learning and extracts high-level semantic information, with the CMKI module, which optimizes image-text features by reducing their discrepancies and preserving their unique characteristics.
+In contrast, our \algname framework effectively narrows this gap by combining the semantic summarization module, which simplifies textual learning and extracts high-level semantic information, with the CMKI module, which optimizes image-text features by reducing their discrepancies and preserving their unique characteristics.
 This comprehensive approach ensures superior vision-language alignment and enables our method to achieve SOTA performance in zero-shot abnormality diagnosis.
 Surprisingly, our method achieves outstanding performance using low-resolution 3D images, further highlighting its robustness and practicality for resource-constrained clinical environments.

-To comprehensively evaluate the zero-shot diagnostic performance of our proposed method across various abnormalities, we introduce two new validation datasets in addition to existing public benchmarks~\citep{hamamci2024foundation}: CT-RATE-LT, consisting of 15 types of abnormalities, and RAD-ChestCT-LT, which encompasses 56 previously untested categories from the RAD-ChestCT dataset.
+To comprehensively evaluate the zero-shot diagnostic performance of our proposed method across various abnormalities, we introduce two new validation datasets in addition to existing public benchmarks: CT-RATE-LT, consisting of 15 types of abnormalities, and RAD-ChestCT-LT, which encompasses 56 previously untested categories from the RAD-ChestCT dataset and naturally constitutes an open-set scenario.
 As shown in Table~\ref{tab:comparison_combined}, we perform a comparative analysis of the performance of the open-source models and our proposed method on these two datasets.
 The results reveal that our method consistently outperforms other approaches in zero-shot diagnostic performance across a wide range of abnormalities.
+This demonstrates that our framework generalizes well to unseen abnormalities under open-set conditions.
+We further validate on the INSPECT test set with contrast-enhanced CTPA cases for PE diagnosis in Table~\ref{tab:inspect_binary}, providing an out-of-distribution evaluation.
 These improvements can be attributed to the effective vision-language alignment achieved by combining semantic summarization and CMKI module.